textninja/mychsa/README.md

 This application is composed of the following high-level components.
-Each component is contained in its own docker container, which can either be built and run independently with ad hoc docker commands, or (except as indicated) spun up and connected with one another using the `docker-compose` toolchain outlined above.
+Each component is contained in its own docker container, which can either be built and run independently with ad hoc docker commands, or (except as indicated) be spun up and connected with one another using the `docker-compose` toolchain outlined above.

  - [**api**](/api) - this API server, built on node/express, provides a thin wrapper
   (with additional, application specific validation features) around calls to the BC Open Maps public API.
 Given a latitude/longitude pair (geopoint), it identifies the intersecting CHSA.